Emurasoft/emurasoft.github.io/en/dlg/customize/history/index.md

 Number of items first displayed in the menu.
 The items exceeding this number are displayed inside the **More** popup menu.

-## Strip paths for files in the current folder check box
+## Strip paths for files in the current folder checkbox

 If this is checked, the path of the file in the same folder as the active file will not be displayed.
 However, the full path may appear when a new file is created and when there is no other file opened.
 The tray icon menu always displays the full path.